Divorce Financial Settlements

 In most cases, we can help you agree on a divorce settlement voluntarily.
 Either through straightforward negotiation with your ex-partner or their solicitor or via non-confrontational dispute resolution methods, such as family mediation.

 Assets that may be considered for a divorce settlement include:

 - Your family home and any other property you own

 Voluntary divorce settlements

-We offer two main options for helping divorcing couples to reach financial settlements out of court – mediation and collaborative law.
-Both can allow you to agree a settlement voluntarily, which will typically save you time and money compared to relying on court proceedings to achieve a financial settlement.
+Mediation and collaborative law help divorcing couples reach financial settlements out of court.
+Both can allow you to agree on a settlement voluntarily.
+This will typically save you time and money compared to relying on court proceedings to achieve a financial settlement.

 Using mediation for a divorce settlement

 Following separation or divorce, it’s often the financial negotiations that are most fiercely contested.
 But if you’re committed to working through your issues constructively and without conflict, using mediation to agree on finances can help you to agree on a settlement that you both consider to be fair, balanced and reasonable.

 The first step in financial mediation is for you both to compile a detailed list of assets, liabilities, income and expenditures.
 This should include your home and its contents, the value of your pensions and any savings or debts.

 It’s important that your financial disclosure is full, honest and frank – so take advice from a specialist solicitor, financial adviser or estate agent if necessary.